bala28/StateStreet/README.md

 ## What if we want to record course scores?
 What possible changes need to be made?
 Explain briefly.

 We can create another table where the columns will be (course_student_id and score) if you want to de-normalize more. we can also add score column to student_courses table.

+# Run Test
+download the git repo and run the below command in base directory,

+./gradlew test